gardenlinux/gardenlinux/docs/deployment/install-non-default.md

-# Installing Garden Linux non-default
+---
+title: Non-Default Install
+weight: 10
+disableToc: false
+---

+# Non-Default Installation
-#### e.g. on a bare metal system or a simple virtual machine
+*e.g. on a bare metal system or a simple virtual machine*

 ## Idea
 Garden Linux is usually used either with a cloud provider (aws, azure, gcp, alicloud ...) as an image in their image repositories.